What is a basic phone?

 Pair with a no-data SIM card

-The internet is not easily facilitated on a basic phone, due to limited usability and limited compatibility with modern websites and platforms.
+Some of the basic phones above do not have the facility for browsers or internet based apps.
+Even for those which do, the internet is not easily facilitated on a basic phone, due to limited usability and limited compatibility with modern websites and platforms.

 Do let us know if you hear of other available 'no data' SIM cards.